TrebledJ/trebledj.github.io/content/posts/ctf/hitcon23/2023-09-20-hitcon-2023-the-blade.md

 But overall, a sweet challenge.
 And one that left me with nice rave music to power me through Saturday.

-Was this writeup easy to follow?
-Hard to follow?
-Do [leave some feedback](#comment)!

 ## Solve Script

 <script src="https://gist.github.com/TrebledJ/bea5665f3cd340997ff60e069558e80d.js"></script>